Welcome to today's edition of the Rush 24-7 podcast.

 We had Chuck Todd here.

-Uh play play Chuck here again.
+Play Chuck here again.

 We'll play these things back to back.

-Again, Chuck Todd, Daily Rundown here talking about the battle here between me and the Republican establishment.
+Again, Chuck Todd, Daily Rundown here, talking about the battle here between me and the Republican establishment.

-Welcome to what a presidential primary is like in this conservative vetting test in 2012, and this campaign is like nothing we've ever seen in 2008, 2000, 1996.
+Welcome to what a presidential primary is like in this conservative vetting test in 2012.

 It's different.

-It's always been out there, it's always been a powerful force.
+It's always been a powerful force.

 But as Rush noted, the Republican establishment has always won out.